Loch Affric

 Loch Affric is a freshwater loch within Glen Affric, in the Highland council area of Scotland.
 It lies about 25 mi southwest of Beauly.
 The loch sits in a national nature reserve known for being home to a number of rare species and the loch itself is popular for trout fishing.
 An annual duathlon is held on the banks of the loch in May and the loch has been widely used as the backdrop in films.

 Geography

 Loch Affric is one of two large lochs within Glen Affric, further up the glen to the southwest of Loch Beinn a' Mheadhoin.
 The River Affric is the main inflow and outflow for both lochs.

 A number of smaller lochs surround Loch Affric.
 At the southwestern end sits Loch Coulavie located at the base An Tudair Beag and a slightly higher elevation.
-Also at the south western end, the River Affric flows into the tiny loch of Loch na Camaig.
-At the north eastern side, Loch Pollan Fearna drains into Loch Affric.
+Also, at the southwestern end, the river Affric flows into the tiny loch of Loch na Camaig.
+At the northeastern side, Loch Pollan Fearna drains into Loch Affric.

 Much of the area around the loch is mountainous.
 To the north, is Sgùrr na Lapaich (1074 m) and An Tudair (1036 m), outlying Munro Tops of Mam Sodhail.
 To the south lie the Corbetts of Aonach Shasuinn (888 m) and Carn a' Choire Ghairbh (865 m).